intel-lab-lkp/linux/Documentation/networking/devlink/devlink-port.rst

 #.
 If all the nodes from the highest priority sub-group are satisfied, or
    overused their assigned BW, move to the lower priority nodes.

-Driver implementations are allowed to support both or either rate object types and setting methods of their parameters.
-Additionally driver implementation may export nodes/leafs and their child-parent relationships.
+Driver implementations are allowed to support any combination of the rate object types and setting methods of their parameters.
+Additionally driver implementation may export nodes, leafs, traffic classes, and their child-parent relationships.

 Terms and Definitions
 =====================